moniquemoguel/Third-Party-Vendor-Risk-Assessment-Template/README.md

 2. Do you require MFA for internal and customer-facing systems?
 3. How often do you conduct vulnerability scans or penetration testing?
 4. Are security logs retained and reviewed on a regular basis?
-5. Who manages security operations — an internal team or a third-party MSSP?
+5. Who manages security operations, an internal team or a third-party MSSP?

 ---